 Grapefruit and grapefruit juice have major health benefits due to nutrients like vitamin C and potassium.
 Still, it is best to steer clear of this food while on blood thinners.
 Similar to vitamin K, the compounds found in grapefruit and grapefruit juice can counteract blood thinners.

 Still craving a citrus beverage?
 Reach instead for a safer option like orange juice that won’t interact with the drug.

-If you’ve recently been prescribed blood thinners, be aware of the side effects that are associated with them.
-Pay attention to any bodily changes and consult your doctor if you experience severe symptoms such as difficulty breathing, arm or leg pain, or blurred vision.
+If you take blood thinners, be aware of their potential side effects and interactions.
+Pay attention to any bodily changes.
+Consult your doctor if you experience severe symptoms such as difficulty breathing, arm or leg pain, or blurred vision.